freedomofpress/securedrop-docs/docs/v3_services.rst

     cd ~/Persistent/securedrop

 - Next, update the application configuration using the command:

   .. code:: sh

     ./securedrop-admin sdconfig

   This command will step through the current instance configuration.
-When prompted you should type ``no`` for v2 services and ``yes`` for v3 services to migrate to v3 only.
+When prompted, you should type ``no`` for v2 services and ``yes`` for v3 services to migrate to v3 only.
 No other settings should be modified.